jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Distributions of 16S reads mapped across human calculus and plaque](05-images/Figure_R11_SBG_16sMapping_ModernHumanCalculusPlaqueOnlyComparison/SupFigX_16sMapping_ModernHumanCalculusPlaque_comparison_20191028.png)

-**Figure R11 | Distributions of percentages of 16S rRNA mapping reads extracted out of all non-human reads libraries across human calculus and plaque samples by mapping to the SILVA database.** Ancient sample groups are ‘pre-agricultural’ and ‘pre-antibiotic’ humans and are taken from skeletal remains, whereas Modern Day Human calculus and HMP plaque samples come from living individuals.
+**Figure R11 | Distributions of percentages of 16S rRNA mapping reads extracted out of all non-human reads libraries across human calculus and plaque samples by mapping to the SILVA database.** Ancient sample groups are 'pre-agricultural' and 'pre-antibiotic' humans and are taken from skeletal remains, whereas Modern Day Human calculus and HMP plaque samples come from living individuals.
 Colours correspond to sample type.
 Orange: _Homo_ calculus; Grey: non-calculus.

 #### 8.2.2 16S Clustering